Nachtfeuer/pipeline/README.md

 known features of the existing pipelines and some that do not exist.
 Following features will be considered for now:

+**Features**:
+ - automatic schema validation for yaml file
- - matrix based pipeline (done)
+ - matrix based pipeline
- - pipeline stages (done)
+ - pipeline stages (names groups)
- - shell script execution: inline and file (done)
+ - shell script execution: inline and file
- - environment variables merged across each level: matrix, pipeline, stage, and tasks (done)
+ - environment variables merged across each level: matrix, pipeline, stage, and tasks
+ - cleanup hook
+ - filtered execution via tags

+**Todo**:
- - parallel execution (todo)
+ - parallel tasks execution
+ - parallel pipelines (matrix)
- - execution time on each level: pipeline, stage, tasks and shell (todo)
+ - execution time on each level: pipeline, stage, tasks and shell
- - automatic schema validation for yaml file (schema is there but validation is still manual)
- - cleanup hook (done)
- - filtered execution via tags (done)
- - one report (todo):
+ - one report:
-    - one html only
+    - one HTML file only
     - simple
     - nice
     - compact

-It can be used by Jenkinsfile as well as by a `.travis.yml` (or other pipelines).
+It should be usable by Jenkinsfile as well as by a `.travis.yml` (or other pipelines).

 # Quick start